-Our Corporate and Other segment includes corporate support staff services, related assets and liabilities, pension plan activity, and foreign currency exchange gains and losses.
+Unallocated corporate costs include corporate support staff services, related assets and liabilities, and pension plan activity.
 Support services include, but are not limited to, information technology, human resources, finance, accounting, and legal functions.

-The segments' profits and losses are measured on operating profits and losses before interest expense and interest income.
 Specified expenses are allocated to the segments.
-For many of these allocated expenses, the related assets and liabilities remain in the Corporate and Other segment.
+For many of these allocated expenses, the related assets and liabilities remain in corporate.